julienmjaquet/web_scraping_tutorial/tutorial.md

   check2 <- personalichkeiten %in% titles
   check2 <- check2[1]
 ```
 If the content of the vector `personalichkeiten` is not part of the object `titles` ```(check2==FALSE)```, we assume it consists of personalities' names.
-In this situation, the par of the code below will be executed.
+In this situation, the part of the code below will be executed.
 If the vector `personalichkeiten` contains the title of a subsequent section, the script will skip the code below.
 ```
 if (check2==FALSE){

 }
 ```
-We want now to extract each personality's name and information, one by one.
+We now want to extract each personality's name and information, one by one.
 Thus, we are going to loop over all the elements of the vector `personalichkeiten`.
-Since its a vector, we specify ```length()``` instead of ```nrow()```.
-In addition, we specify any other letter than `i` is already used for the main loop (for example `j`).
+Since it's a vector, we specify ```length()``` instead of ```nrow()```.
+Additionally, we use a different letter than `i` for the inner loop (for example, `j`).
 ```
      for (j in 1:length(personalichkeiten)){

     }
 ```
-In the process of extracting information about personalities, there are two alternatives to consider.
-Either the vector contains information regarding the birth (and possibly the death) of a given personality, or there is none.
+In the process of extracting information about notable personalities, there are now two alternatives to consider.
+Either the vector contains information regarding the birth (and possibly the death) of a given personality, or it does not.
 In other words, either the vector contains numbers or it does not.
 We can test which alternative is correct with the following piece of code.
 ```
       test <- grepl("[0-9]",personalichkeiten)[j]
 ```